yousefelassal/quote-cron/README.md

 > Man is equally incapable of seeing the nothingness from which he emerges and the infinity in which he is engulfed.

 > Be true to yourself, help others, make each day your masterpiece, make friendship a fine art, drink deeply from good books - especially the Bible, build a shelter against a rainy day, give thanks for your blessings and pray for guidance every day.

+> You cannot escape the responsibility of tomorrow by evading it today.